 BS “D for downtown.”

 TG Oh, I’m not sure why Glenn put that there except for the fact that in the constant criticism of the transformation of the Studio Museum, usually that word is used as a pejorative to describe what my approach to our curatorial program might be.

 BS Could you explain that a little?
 Downtown?

 TG I think uptown and downtown mean very specific things.
 It has to do with privilege, it has to do with race, it has to do with certain attachments, perhaps, to a power structure.
-Uptown is not necessarily seen in the same way so that normally when the word is used around the Studio Museum now, it is not as a compliment or as a geographical designation.
+Uptown is not necessarily seen in the same way, so when the word is used around the Studio Museum now, it is not as a compliment or a geographical designation.
 It is used to describe what might be a gulf that has been crossed.

 BS Because there is downtown below 14th Street and then there is downtown below 125th Street…

 TG Well, uptown everything below 125th Street is downtown.

 BS That was what I wanted to clarify.

 TG Downtown is the world.

 BS Downtown is the rest of the world.
 “F is for Freestyle.”